vadi2/AndroLua/docs/readme.md

 Note that the entry point is now called `create`, and it receives a Lua table which wraps the underlying activity object and provides a set of useful methods. `set_content_view` is straightforward enough, but the application's package is deduced for you.  `wrap_widgets` returns a lazy table which simplifies looking up a layout's widgets by name - it looks up the id in `R.id` and calls `findViewById` for you.

 We don't have to use an XML layout, of course.
 It's recommended practice because (a) separating layout from code is generally a good idea and (b) it's a pain to create layouts dynamically in Java.
+(The second reason naturally feeds into the first reason - anybody who needs convincing should look at Swing GUI code.)

 The `android` module provides a few useful helpers when you wish to avoid XML - such as prototyping a layout dynamically.
 Here is another version of the main AndroLua activity, this time sans layout: